 More than two thirds of initial claims for Social Security Disability benefits are denied.
-In part, this is because the Social Security Administration has very tightly defined what exactly is considered a disability.
+This is, in part, because the Social Security Administration has very tightly defined what exactly is considered a disability.
 Basically, according to the SSA, you are only disabled if you cannot perform any kind of work you have done before and can’t reasonably be expected to able to do any other work which is available.

 Your Social Security Disability advocate can help you file a Request for Reconsideration.
 He or she can also represent you at your hearing before an Administrative Law Judge.
 Should your case still be denied, your disability advocate can represent your case as it goes before the Social Security Appeals Council and if necessary, can help with your case before Federal Court.